Barnet Burns: Showman and lecturer

 Oldham Town Hall, the Beverley Mechanics' Hall, the parish school-house at Burton Agnes before Robert Isaac Wilberforce, York Mechanics' Institute, the parish at Gringley-on-the-Hill, the schoolroom at Lea near Gainsborough before Charles Henry John Anderson and in May 1849 he returned to the Mechanics' Institution at Lincoln.
 Barnet Burns was dressed "in a buff skin dress, which was to represent his skin, various ornaments round his neck of bones, &c., a belt round him composed of human skin" and "the sceptre ... which had a head on it, the eyes of which were supposed to be the eyes of their deities".
 He encouraged his audience to consider New Zealand for immigration saying there was "no clime better calculated to suit the Englishman" and through the efforts of the missionaries New Zealand had "become civilized".

 In about 1850, Burns gave his lectures in Manchester and one of the people in the audience was the wife of William Leonard Williams who was to be sent like his father as a missionary to New Zealand.
-In 1853 W. L. Williams presented Burns' booklet and a picture of Burns to his son, Hori Waiti, in front of a crowd at Tokomaru Bay.
+In 1853 W. L. Williams presented Burns's booklet and a picture of Burns to his son, Hori Waiti, in front of a crowd at Tokomaru Bay.
 Williams had already checked the veracity of the booklet and picture, but he asked publicly if Burns was recognised and it was confirmed and Hori Waiti learnt that Burns was his father.
 This picture of Barnet Burns is still in the family.

 A tour through Cornwall in early 1853 included lectures at the Assembly Room in Truro, the Town Hall in Redruth and Union Hall in Penzance.
-By this time Barnet Burns' occupation was given as Lecturer and that of Rosina Burns was given as Professor of Music, her musical glasses producing a harmony that was "indisputably the most exquisite".
+By this time Barnet Burns's occupation was given as Lecturer and that of Rosina Burns was given as Professor of Music, her musical glasses producing a harmony that was "indisputably the most exquisite".

 In November 1856 Barnet Burns and his wife went to Leicester to deliver a course of lectures on New Zealand.
 Three lectures were advertised, but at the close of the second Burns became ill and was confined to his bed for nearly eight weeks.
 Rosina Burns sold every available article she possessed but soon they were destitute and an appeal was made for help.
 By January 1857 Barnet Burns had recovered sufficiently to be able to lecture accompanied, as usual, by Rosina on the musical glasses.
-Further funds were raised from an edition of Burns' booklet published at Leicester.
+Further funds were raised from an edition of Burns's booklet published at Leicester.